aurorascharff/rsc-workshop/STEPS.md

 - Create revalidationkeys and attach to getContacts
 - Use revalidationKeys in updateContact instead of revalidatePath("/)
 - Use fetch directly in client component with useEffect, but we need the API
+- This is in the react query example
 - Docs [nextjs](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching)

 ### (Show): Implement global error state with Zustand and React Context